Bwa

 - Youth Perspectives

-- Bwa youth are increasingly engaged in balancing traditional values with modern aspirations, seeking education and opportunities while maintaining cultural identity.
+- Youth are increasingly engaging with modern education and technology while valuing their cultural heritage.

 - Education Initiatives